THE NIGHTMARES THAT BUILT OUR AMERICAN DREAM

 2018

 After raising enough capital, Neil opened the first Nap York in the heart of midtown Manhattan.
-Nap York welcomed everyone, from red-eye travelers awaiting hotel check-ins to professionals needing a break from the office.
+Nap York welcomed everyone, from red-eye travelers, supermodels like Karlie Kloss, to business people like Mark Cuban.

 The unique service attracted media attention from dozens of outlets like Travel & Leisure and Business Insider.
 Demand grew rapidly, and Nap York began supplying pods to companies like Tesla and the New York Police Department.

 However, Neil’s dream soon turned into a nightmare.
-Just six months in, Nap York became entangled in a legal dispute over unauthorized hotel operations and was forced to cease operations.
+Just six months in, Nap York became entangled in a legal dispute over the misunderstanding of the sleep station concept and was forced to pause operations.
 Over five thousand members joined a wait-list as Neil awaited trial.

 2019